 Campground along the trail: There's a campground situated half way up the mountain with signs along the trail pointing to the campground's spur trail.
 Each site is first-come first-serve and is free and they usually sit about 50 feet away from each other.
 Some sites are more secluded than others, but this backcountry campground is a surefire way to setup your campsite without struggling to find a place close to the summit.

-Bash Bish Falls: The trail at the summit leads north to Bash Bish Falls, which is about 3 to 4 miles away from the summit.
+Bash Bish Falls: A section of the South Taconic Trail, at the summit of Mt Alander, leads north to Bash Bish Falls and Bash Bish Mountain, which is about 3 miles away from the summit.
 The trail down to Bash Bish Falls is very steep as the entire hike out there runs along the ridge of the mountain range.
 The hike back to Alander is strenuous, so plan to bring plenty of water.

 Waterfalls: Small waterfalls can be found in the streams and creeks running down from the mountain along this trail too, but nothing like Bash Bish Falls.